kerem-kirici/SudokuMobileApp/README.md

 - **State Optimization**: Efficient state structure and updates

 ### Asset Optimization
-- **High-Quality Screenshots**: README images optimized to ~200KB each with excellent quality
+- **High-Quality Screenshots**: README images optimized to ~60-120KB each at 600px width with excellent quality
 - **Fast Loading**: Optimized for quick repository browsing
 - **GitHub Friendly**: Balanced file sizes for optimal performance and quality